scala/docs.scala-lang/_overviews/scala3-migration/tooling-scala2-xsource3.md

 ---

 The Scala 2.13 compiler issues helpful migration warnings with the `-Xsource:3` flag.

 Before moving to the Scala 3 compiler, it's recommended to enable this flag in Scala 2 and address the new warnings.

-In addition to new warnings, the flag enables certain benign Scala 3 syntaxes such as `import p.*`.
+There is also a variant, `-Xsource:3-cross`; see below.

-This page explains the details behind the flag, an overview is shown using `scalac -Xsource:help`.
+This page explains the details behind the flags.
+An overview is shown using `scalac -Xsource:help`.

 ## Migration vs cross-building

 With Scala 2.13.13 and newer, the `-Xsource:3` flag comes in two variants:

   - `Xsource:3` enables warnings relevant for migrating a codebase to Scala 3.
+    In addition to new warnings, the flag enables certain benign Scala 3 syntaxes such as `import p.*`.
   - `Xsource:3-cross` is useful for projects that cross-build between Scala 2 and 3 for a longer period of time.
     For certain language constructs that trigger a warning with `-Xsource:3`, the behavior changes to match Scala 3.